 When one relapses, they are likely to drink more as the body attempts to compensate for the time you had without the drink.

-Detox at a treatment facility is the best approach.
+Alcohol detox at a treatment facility like Abbeycare is the best approach.
 This is because you get 24/7 medical supervision as you're being treated during the alcohol withdrawal process.

 You also get professional treatment advice that will set you on a path to success in the recovery process.